Grow your export business

 Of course, it’s always worth reaching out to your existing contacts to see if they have experience of the markets you’re trying to break into.

 The government’s Overseas Market Introduction Services (OMIS) offers bespoke market research and market entry strategies, as well as support during overseas visits and help identifying possible business partners and preparing for events and trade fairs.
-You can apply for support from the service through your local Department for International Trade office.
+You can apply for support from the service through your local Department for Business and Trade office.

 For larger export operations it may be worth using a market research agency for more thorough analysis.

 Time spent analysing your competitors is invaluable to help you identify gaps in the market and decide how to position your product or service.

 You’ll want to know who your competitors are, their pricing structures, how they market their products and services, and why customers buy from them over others.

 Are you planning to expand by selling new products or services in your existing export markets?
 Or by moving into a brand new one?

 Either way, it’s worth reviewing your existing product offering before making your final decision because you may need to make adjustments to make it marketable in certain countries.
 For example, you might need to change materials to meet local environmental requirements, or to include local content in your products, which could mean you’ll need to refine your manufacturing, distribution or sales model.